 Omnibus Budget Reconciliation Act of 1981

-The Omnibus Budget Reconciliation Act of 1981 is also called Gramm-Latta II for short.
-Congress combined it with the Economic Recovery Tax Act of 1981 and President Ronald Reagan's first budget for Fiscal Year 1982.
+The Omnibus Budget Reconciliation Act of 1981 is also "called Gramm-Latta II" for short.
+Congress combined it with the Economic Recovery Tax Act of 1981 and President Reagan's first budget for Fiscal Year 1982.

 Consolidated Omnibus Budget Reconciliation Act

-The employee, his spouse, and child can continue the plan for 18 months.
+The employee, as well as the employee's spouse and any dependents, can continue the plan for 18 months.

 If the employee becomes eligible for Medicare, gets divorced or separated, or dies, the employee's family is eligible for 36 months of coverage.

 Children who lose their dependent status can sign up for 36 months of coverage.

 The employer doesn't have to continue its contribution at the same rate.
 Most companies reduce their subsidies.
 That’s why COBRA insurance premiums are so expensive.
 The employee pays most of the cost.

 In 2021, all households who purchase insurance through the exchanges will qualify for subsidized health insurance, even if their income would have been too high previously.
 These subsidies were temporarily increased under the American Rescue Plan, which was passed in response to the COVID-19 pandemic.